xpack/web-jekyll/pages/xbb/prerequisites.md

 {{ npm_xpm_tldr }}

-{% include note.html content="On macOS this script also installs
-the Command Line Tools." %}
+{% include note.html content="When running on macOS this script also installs the Command Line Tools." %}

 {{ npm_xpm_details }}